Email Tips: Top 10 Strategies for Writing Effective Email

 Subject: EL227 Absence, Oct 10Hello, Prof. Blinderson.
 This is Morris Ponsybil, from EL227 section 2.This morning, I just found out that the curling team has advanced to the playoffs, so I’m going to be out of town on the 10th.According to the syllabus, it looks like I will miss a paper workshop and the discussion of Chapter 10.
 May I email you my Chapter 10 discussion questions before I leave town?
 And could I come to your office hour at 2pm on the 12th, in order to discuss the paper?
 I’ve asked Cheryl Jones to take notes for me.Thank you very much.
 I’ll see you in class tomorrow.

-|(If you are asking the other person to do you a favor, providing the right information will give him or her a good reason to decide in your favor.
-In this case, Morris Ponsybil shows his professor he cares enough about the class to propose a solution to the problem his absence will cause.)
+|If you are asking the other person to do you a favor, providing the right information will give him or her a good reason to decide in your favor.
+In this case, Morris Ponsybil shows his professor he cares enough about the class to propose a solution to the problem his absence will cause.

-When contacting someone cold, always include your name, occupation, and any other important identification information in the first few sentences.

-If you are following up on a face-to-face contact, you might appear too timid if you assume your recipient doesn’t remember you; but you can drop casual hints to jog their memory: “I enjoyed talking with you about PDAs in the elevator the other day.”
+When contacting someone cold, be polite and brief.
+If you are asking for a stranger to do something for you for free, be prepared to hear nothing in response.

+Even if you already have a connection with the person you are contacting, a little context is helpful.
 Every fall, I get emails from “bad_boy2315@yahoo.com” or “FuZzYkItTy2000@hotmail.com” who ask a question about “class” and don’t sign their real names.

+If you are following up on a face-to-face contact, you might appear too timid if you assume your recipient doesn’t remember you; but you can drop casual hints to jog their memory: “I enjoyed talking with you about usability testing in the elevator the other day.”

 While formal phrases such as “Dear Professor Sneedlewood” and “Sincerely Yours,” are unnecessary in email, when contacting someone outside your own organization, you should write a signature line that includes your full name and at least a link to a blog or online profile page (something that does not require your recipient to log in first).